ultraq/thymeleaf-layout-dialect/README.md

  - Data attribute: `data-layout-include`

-Similar to Thymeleaf's `th:include`, but allows the passing of entire element fragments to the included page.
+Similar to Thymeleaf's `th:include`, but allows the passing of entire element fragments to the included template.
 Useful if you have some HTML that you want to reuse, but whose contents are too complex to determine or construct with context variables alone.

-Check out the [Includes and fragments](#includes-and-fragments) example for how to pass HTML code to the pages you want to include.
+Check out the [Includes and fragments](#includes-and-fragments) example for how to pass HTML code to the templates you want to include.

 ### replace